iamtimsmith/portfolio-2021/src/pages/uses.md

 description: If you're interested in the various tools I use when developing, you can find a list of them here.
 ---

-<Seo
-	title='Uses'
-	description={`If you're interested in the various tools I use when developing, you can find a list of them here.`}
-	image='/timsmith-social.jpg'
-/>

 My set up changes every so often, but I'll try to keep an up-to-date list of the stuff I'm using.
 If you're interested in the various tools I use when developing, you can find a list of them here.

 ## Hardware